eluv-io/elv-live-js/README.md

     {
       "trait_type":"trait01",
       "value": "test1",
-      "rarity": 0.2                            (OPTIONAL, If not present, it will be calculated) }
+      "rarity": 0.2                            (OPTIONAL, Default: null, does not display) }
   ]
 }
 ```

 The 'count' is an optional parameter to generate copies of this nft element inside
-the /public/nfts array
+the /public/nfts array.

-For generative images, the "image" attribute must contain a valid url to the image.
-For generative videos, the embed_url points to a playable video url.
+For generative images, the "image" attribute must contain a valid url for the image.
+For generative videos, the 'embed_url' must point to a playable video URL.

+The key 'attributes' is an array of objects `{"trait_type": "[trait name]", "value": "[specific trait]","rarity": [number]}` that defines properties for each. 'attributes' is optional but highly recommended.
+If 'attributes' is specified, then 'trait_type' and 'value' are required.

-All other optional keys (name, display_name, description, etc) will override the
+All other optional keys ('name', 'display\_name', 'description', etc.) will override the
-NFT content object's value from /asset_metadata/nft if present.
+NFT content object's value from /asset\_metadata/nft if present.

-The required key 'attributes' is an array of objects {"trait_type": "", "value": ""}
-and is used to calculate trait rarity.
-If rarity is already present in the attribute,
-it will be used instead.

 # EluvioStream CLI